HurDuhwan/2025-1_BCI_Project/README.md

 > Download the official dataset from the [BCI Competition IV website](http://www.bbci.de/competition/iv/) and place it under the `Datasets/` directory.

-After preprocessing, each subject’s data is stored in its own folder.
-Each folder contains:

-- `training.mat`: source domain data used for training
-- `evaluation.mat`: target domain data used for evaluation

 The directory structure should look like this:

 ```